ensismoebius/dotfiles/README.md

 - Dynamic color schemes
 - Customizable Waybar modules

 To customize a component, simply edit the corresponding files within the `stow/` directory.
-For example, to change your Kitty terminal settings, you would edit `stow/config/.config/kitty/kitty.conf`.
+For example, to change your foot terminal settings, you would edit `stow/config/.config/foot/foot.ini`.
 After saving the change, the symlink in your home directory will automatically reflect the new configuration.

 ## 🛠️ Scripts